pashford/zfswiki/wiki/Workflow/Test.md

 # Testing Changes to ZFS

 The code in the ZFS on Linux project is quite complex.
-A minor error in a change could easily create bugs in the software which could cause unforseen problems.
-In order to attempt to avoid this sort of problem, a test suite has been developed.
+A minor error in a change could easily introduce new bugs into the software, causing unforseeable problems.
+In an attempt to avoid this, a test suite has been developed.
 This test suite is run against multiple architectures and distributions by the Github system when a PR (Pull Request) is submitted.

-A subset of the full test suite can be run by the developer to perform a preliminary verification of their changes.
+A subset of the full test suite can be run by the developer to perform a preliminary verification of the changes in their *local* repository.

 ## Style Testing

 The first part of the testing is to verify that the software meets the project's style guidelines.
-To verify that the code meets those guidelines, run ```make checkstyle``` from the local directory containing the git repository.
+To verify that the code meets those guidelines, run ```make checkstyle``` from the *local* repository.

 ## Basic Functionality Testing